TomasBoda/abm-sheets-web/SPECIFICATION.md

 - button clicks
 - keystroke usage

-## 10. Limitations & Future Improvements
+## 12. Limitations & Future Improvements

 The following sections specify limitations of the resulting system that may be considered to be implemented/improved in potential future releases.

-### 10.1 Evaluation
+### 12.1 Evaluation

 For any change to any cell formula, the evaluation engine will evaluate all used cells (cells with formulas) and all steps at once.
 This provides the benefit that the simulation does not need to reset to step 1 after each change and the values in subsequent steps will be displayed to the user instantly.
-Although this implementation will not be very performant for large spreadsheet with hundreds of cells and steps, it will be sufficient for smaller spreadsheets used in conceptual evaluation of the software system.
+Although this implementation will not be very performant for large spreadsheet with hundreds of cells and steps, it will be sufficient for smaller spreadsheets (the default setting will be 26 columns and 52 rows) used in conceptual evaluation of the software system.

-### 10.2 Formula styling
+### 12.2 Formula styling

 The system is not expected to support syntax highlighting of the formula language.
 The system is also not expected to provide code suggestions to the user.

-### 10.3 Error reporting
+### 12.3 Error reporting

 The system will not feature sophisticated error reporting.
 If there is a syntactical or semantical issue within a cell formula, which results in the cell not being able to be computed, the cell will display a generic `ERROR` message.

+## 13. Schedule

+The ABM Sheets research project has started in March 2025 and is expected to be finished in September 2025.
+The individual phases of its development, study and testing are as follows:

+- **March 2025**        - formative interviews, evaluation of the interviews (~ 10 mandays)
+- **April 2025**        - prototype preparation and development (~ 12 mandays)
+- **May 2025**          - prototype development (~ 12 mandays)
+- **June 2025**         - logging infrastructure, usability study preparation (~ 12 mandays)
+- **July 2025**         - usability study, further system refinement (~ 25 mandays)
+- **August 2025**       - usability study, further system refinement (~ 25 mandays)
+- **September 2025**    - case study development, project write up (~ 25 mandays)

+## 14. Team & Collaboration

+### 14.1 Team Members

+The core team consists of:

+- **Tomáš Petříček** - the project's supervisor
+- **Tomáš Boďa** - the student (assignee)

+The usability study of the research project's resulting software system will be conducted in collaboration with a professor and two students from the University of Regensburg, namely:

+- **Raphael Wimmer** - usability study supervisor
+- **Tobias Wittl** - student conducting the study
+- **Jakob Haimerl** - student conducting the study

+The project will be further supported by a Matfyz Summer of Code participant - **Vít Ungermann**, who will help the team with integrating a graphing library into ABM Sheets to better visualize the spreadsheet data.

+The project is further supported by **James Geddes** from the Alan Turing Institute in the United Kingdom and **Clemens Klokmose** from the Aarhaus University in Denmark through feedback and consultations about the project's direction and possible improvements.

+### 14.2 Organization

+The project's development is conducted by Tomáš Boďa and supervised by Tomáš Petříček.
+The project's progress and further direction is discussed and refined at regular weekly/bi-weekly meetings.

+The usability study co-conducted by Raphael Wimmer, Tobias Wittl and Jakob Haimerl is discussed at regular online meetings together with Tomáš Petříček and Tomáš Boďa.

+The supporting development of the graphing library by Vít Ungermann is supervised by Tomáš Petříček with the help of Tomáš Boďa.
+Its direction and progress will be discussed non-regularly based on the current state and needs of the project.